danyentezari/bignumber-material/MPD/MATH-tutorial-6.md

 ## Abstract Algebra

 ##### Binary Operations
-Mathematical operations (for example, arithmetc) that can be applied to elements in a set.
+Mathematical operations (for example, arithmetic) that can be applied to elements in a set.
 Operators $+$ and $\times$ are both binary operators.

 <br/>